On the Anniversary of the Election of His Holiness Pope Francis

 Secretary of State

-On behalf of President Obama, the Department of State, and the people of the United States, Teresa and I offer our warmest congratulations to His Holiness Pope Francis on the third anniversary of his election as Bishop of Rome and leader of the Roman Catholic Church.
+On behalf of President Obama and the people of the United States, I extend heartfelt congratulations to His Holiness Pope Francis on the one-year anniversary of his historic election to the See of Rome.

 I had the privilege two months ago to be the first Catholic Secretary of State to visit the Vatican since the United States established diplomatic relations with the Holy See three decades ago.
 As a former altar boy, I never imagined that I would one day cross the threshold of the Vatican as Secretary of State.

 My first and formative sense of religion came from my parents, Richard and Rosemary.
 My parents taught me early that we are all put on this earth for something greater than ourselves.
 They taught me my faith and they taught me to live by it.